ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

 ## General

- Application Requirements**
-   1. Prior to the installation of insulating material, verify its thickness in accordance with the operating temperature and diameter of pipe or equipment.
+ Application Requirements*   1.
+Prior to the installation of insulating material, verify its thickness in accordance with the operating temperature and diameter of pipe or equipment.
 Should there be any discrepancies, notify the Architect and request resolution of the conflict; do not establish a new thickness or select different material without written approval.
    1. Protect insulating materials from moisture and weather before and during installation.
    1. Conduct required tests on piping, equipment and ductwork, and make correction, if required, prior to the application of insulation.
    1. Install insulation, adhesives, coatings, mastics, sealants and tapes, only by experienced pipe coverers, in compliance with MICA standards and manufacturer’s recommendations, including all safety requirements.